 562-408-6677 Ext: 251

 We will provide you with a free rate quotation.
 A PCS move can be costly.
 Knowing the cost of shipping a second POV, months before you move, allows planning a budget accordingly.
+In this case, we can adjust your shipment to fit your needs in the military.

 The price is all-inclusive and includes inland transportation costs to a port (if required), foreign and U.S. port charges, export customs clearance fees, and import customs fees/government taxes.